accuknox/sast-scan-opengrep-action/README.md

-# Accuknox SAST: Opengrep
+# Accuknox SAST

-This performs an Opengrep SAST scan on your repository and uploads the results to AccuKnox's CSPM panel.
+This performs an SAST scan on your repository and uploads the results to AccuKnox's CSPM panel.
 It helps in identifying security issues and integrates seamlessly with GitHub Actions workflows.

 ## Features
 - Runs Opengrep to analyze the repository.